abelemlih/sudoku_solver/README.md

 ### Solver Implementation

 You can start the visualization in this project by running the file `sudoku_solver.pde`.
-Only one solver can run at the time, therefore the commands to run any other solver must be commented.
+Only one solver can run at the time, therefore the commands to run any other solver must be disabled.

 * `SolverSA`: At each step, the simulated annealing algorithm chooses a random row, and switches two random cells within that row.